-This is the first year that Carriage Services has adopted the Notice & Access method of delivery for its Annual Report, Proxy Statement and other Proxy materials (collectively the "Materials").
-The Materials will be available online as described in this Proxy Statement and hard copies will not be delivered, unless expressly requested by a shareholder.
+We are pleased to continue taking advantage of the Notice & Access method of delivery for our Annual Report, Proxy Statement and other Proxy materials (collectively the "Proxy Materials").
+The Proxy Materials will be available online as described in this Proxy Statement and hard copies will not be delivered, unless expressly requested by a stockholder.